 Betsy Hooks is the woman who came up with the name "Preacher Ham" for that barbecue ham which her family had grown love on their own dinner table.

-Betsy worked as a rural mail carrier.
+Once grown and with her own family, Betsy worked as a rural mail carrier.
 She and husband, Ronnie, were the parents of a daughter and two sons.
-And, along the way, as Betsy and Ronnie grew in their life and their marriage and their family, he had become a Baptist minister.
+And, along the way, as Betsy and Ronnie grew in their life and their marriage and their family, he had become a minister, as had been her father.
 And in that ministry, they came to entertain many evangelists in their home and served up many pounds of Newsom's barbecue ham.

 Betsy is quite a woman of faith.
 She has battled medical science for her life and come out on the uphill side, being able after many years of deepening struggle to one day come smiling grandly through the door of this old store, bubbling over with it, then (just before the punch line) striking a conspiratorial pose to declare, "I'm cured!
 Praise God!"